sappho192/POCOExercise/README.md

 # 2. Example list

 - Example 1: Simple TCP Server/Client
-- (WIP) Example 2: WebSocket Server/Client
+- Example 2: WebSocket Server/Client

 # 3. Setup Guide

 ## 3.1 Windows-specific setup guide

-If you are developing in Linux or macOS, skip to [Section 3.2](#52-setting-up-vscode-extensions).
+If you are developing in Linux or macOS, skip to [Section 3.2](#32-setting-up-vscode-extensions).

 ### 3.1.1 Install Build Tools for Visual Studio 2022